AneLivB/SGP/README.md

 *Note*: The plates were circled so that R154 would go on a plate, that previously held R156 samples, R155 on a cleaned R154 plate and R156 on a cleaned R155 plate.

--   Mismatch: The genotype value at a given allele or locus does not match with the standard procedure value
+-   Mismatch: The genotype value at a given locus does not match with the standard procedure value

--   Missing: The genotype value at a given allele or locus is NA
+-   Missing: The genotype value at a given locus is NA

 -   Contamination: The genotype value for a mismatch matches with the standard procedure for the original use of the same plate